benasher44/benasher.co/about.md

 ## This Site

 This website is built with [jekyll](https://jekyllrb.com), styled with [bulma](https://bulma.io), and designed by me with inspiration from [jessesquires.com](https://jessesquires.com).

-#### TODOs

-At the moment, it's functional enough for me to write, but there are a few more things coming:

-- Filtering for categories and tags
-- Resume
-- A bit more about myself